Bless ’Fargo’ And Its Commitment To Ridiculous Character Names

 But mostly, this is all good news — for me, at least — because it means we get to have the discussion about the fantastic collection of character names the show has given us so far.
 It started right away, back in season one, with a demonic hitman named Lorne Malvo and a Minnesota cop named Molly Solverson.
 The second season gave us a slew of additional Solversons and added a teenage butcher shop employee named Noreen Vanderslice, a drunk lawyer named Karl Weathers (with a K), Gale and Wayne Kitchen, Constance Heck, and, I swear to God, a man named Skip Sprang.
 The third season somehow topped both of those, thanks in large part to a season-long game of cat and mouse between a hustler named Nikki Swango and a cop named Gloria Burgle, with a Donnie Mashman and a Ruby Goldfarb sprinkled in here and there.
 I really must insist you read all of these names out loud at some point this weekend.
 They are a real treat for your entire mouth, from the soft mushy consonants of Lorne Malvo to the carnival ride of Nikki Swango.
 You deserve this.

 And when you’re done with that, take a gander at the list of names in this upcoming fourth season.
 I don’t want to get too far ahead of myself but I really think these could be the best yet.
 Chris Rock plays Loy Cannon.
-There’s a Thurman Smutney and a Constance Calamita and a Zelmare Roulette.
+There’s a Thurman Smutney and a Constant Calamita and a Zelmare Roulette.
 There’s an Odis Weff and a Josto Fadda and a Swanee Capps.
 There is, for some reason that I can’t wait to discover, a person named Doctor Senator, which is somehow more perplexing to me than the fact that the second season featured a full-on alien visitation.

 I love all of them very much.
 The one I love the most, though, is the character who will be played by Timothy Olyphant: a U.S. Marshal named Dick “Deafy” Wickware.
 Dick “Deafy” Wickware!
 At first glance, it might lack the showmanship of the others.
 It’s not the smorgasbord of syllables that Constant Calamita is.
 But again, say it out loud.
 Do it right now.
 Do it quietly if there are people around who might judge you for it, but do it.
 Hit the hard consonants extra hard.
 Make a meal out of “Deafy,” a completely unnecessary addition to the already perfect U.S. Marshal Dick Wickware that somehow puts a ribbon on the entire thing.
 Dick “Deafy” Wickware.
 I can’t stop saying it now.
 I’m not joking.
 I’ve been saying it over and over out loud as I type this paragraph.
 Right now I’m enjoying the Wickware of it all.
 I can’t wait to hear a character say it out loud on the show.